schabluk/demerzel/README.md

 - Linting configuration.
 - Deployment scripts.

-The support for such an architecure comes with [workspaces](https://yarnpkg.com/lang/en/docs/workspaces) in Yarn package manager, and it is extended with [Lerna](https://github.com/lerna/lerna), which offers additional fetures on top of workspaces.
+The support for such an architecure comes with [workspaces](https://yarnpkg.com/lang/en/docs/workspaces) in Yarn package manager, and it is extended with [Lerna](https://github.com/lerna/lerna), which offers additional fetures on top of the workspaces.

 ## Packages